Louie Gonzalez

-Jose Luis "Louie" Gonzalez (sometimes misspelled as Louie Gonzales) is a former collegiate basketball player who is the current head coach for the Ilagan Isabela Cowboys of the Maharlika Pilipinas Basketball League (MPBL).
+Jose Luis "Louie" Gonzalez (sometimes misspelled as Louie Gonzales) is a former collegiate basketball player who last served as head coach for the Ilagan Isabela Cowboys of the Maharlika Pilipinas Basketball League (MPBL).

 Coaching career

 Early career

 Gonzalez, a Letran alumnus, son of a former La Salle Green Hills Greenies Tanny Gonzalez, worked with Binky Favis in the late 1990s.
 He's a part of Letran championship run at 1999.

 After his stint at Letran, he coached at British School Manila and then became part of Glenn Capacio's coaching staff at FEU Tamaraws from 2007 to 2010.
 He joined Globalport Batang Pier, and reunited again with Capacio.
 When Pido Jarencio took over, Gonzalez left for Kia Sorento in 2014.

 In 2015, Gonzalez, returned to Letran, with Ayo, a former player of the 1999 team, was coaching, and Capacio also joined.
 They won the 2015 title.
 The three later moved to La Salle, and also win a championship.